raffaella-rossini/raffaella-rossini.github.io/content/blog/20221207_altitude-attendees.md

 ## Slack and self-organisation
 As you can see there is a lot of slack in the schedule, not because we were too lazy to fill up the agendas with activities, but because we **intentionally created room for serendipity, ownership, and self-organisation**.

-On Tuesday we gave people time to arrive at the hotel (that was also the venue of the event) when it was best for them, check-in, and settle in.
+On Tuesday we gave people time to arrive at the hotel (that was also the venue of the event) when it was best for them, check-in, and settle in.<br>
  We provided meeting rooms with desks, wi-fi, and extension cords for people to work.
 For some it was the first time they had seen their closest teammates in the flesh, and they used that time to connect and catch up in person.
 The self-organised dinner gave people the opportunity to explore a bit of Barcelona by night, and to share the meal with whomever they wanted.

 During the plenary on Wednesday we stayed all together, while for the 'Team Time' in the afternoon every director decided what was **more relevant to do with their teams**, given the unique opportunity to be all together in person, and given their specific challenges, goals, and the maturity of the team: